 So that employees can engage energetically in their jobs with healthy body and mind, Sumitomo Forestry is developing workplace environments that allow employees to take leave as they wish.
 As part of those efforts, employees are encouraged to take consecutive days of "refresh leave" at a time that suits them in addition to the summer and New Year holiday periods.
 The number of days available for the refresh leave program changed from "three days" to "five days" in 2019 to encourage employees to take consecutive days of annual paid leave and put in place an environment where employees can take leave more easily.

-Refresh Leave and Family Friendly Day Programs Performance (Non-consolidated)
+Refreshment Break and Family Friendly Day Leave Acquisition Rate (Non-consolidated)

 Supporting the Workstyles of Employees Currently Raising Children

 Sumitomo Forestry drafted its first action plan in 2005 when the Act on Advancement of Measures to Support Raising Next- Generation Children was enacted.
 Since then, we have continued to further initiatives even today through our seventh action plan (April 1, 2022 to December 31, 2024).